What Is Agricultural Runoff, and How Is It Harming Our Waters?

 Two ways that farmers could address that problem are to fence cattle off from local rivers and lakes and to buffer pasture lands with bushes and trees.
 The potential for agricultural runoff is one impact of meat that people don’t often consider.

 In 2018, a team at the University of Montreal determined the maximum amount of phosphorus that can accumulate before the excess starts polluting downstream ecosystems.
 They assessed 23 watersheds that feed Quebec’s St. Lawrence River.
 The conclusions showed that the threshold was an estimated 2.1 tons for every square kilometer of land.

 The scientists looked at areas with varying agricultural histories, but they confirmed that although the land absorbs phosphorous year after year, the retention ability gradually decreases.
 Large-scale farming only began in Quebec in the 1950s, but data showed that some of the areas examined already reached the “tipping point” mentioned above by the 1920s.

 A Serious Problem

-You’re now informed enough to answer the all-important “What is agricultural runoff?” question, as well as understand some of the effects it has.
+You’re now informed enough to answer what agriculture run-off is and understand some of the effects it has.
 There’s no easy, straightforward way to solve the problem, especially because some things out of human control, such as heavier rainfall, can make it worse.
 However, the more humans can do to minimize the issue — by being more mindful of techniques like irrigation and pesticide use, for example — the better.